NixenBiksen/nix-shell-wrapper/README.md

 ### 3. (Optional) Add the shell descriptions to your shell prompt

-It can look something like this:
+It could look something like this:

 ```bash
 CYAN="\[\e[0;36m\]"